Stochastic Galerkin particle methods for kinetic equations of plasmas with uncertainties: Numerical tests

 \section{Numerical tests}

 In this section, we present several numerical results for the DSMC-sG Algorithm \ref{algorithm_sG_DSMC_BGK} and \ref{algorithm_sG_DSMC_transport}.
 In all the following tests, we consider the second order Strang splitting method exposed in Section \ref{sec:sG_particle_methods} on the time interval $[0,t_f]$.
-We restrict to bi-dimensional phase space $(x,v)\in\R\times\R$, for the seek of simplicity, however the results hold also in higher-dimensional phase space.
-We reconstruct the densities through $1$-B Splines with $N_\ell=100$ cells in the spatial domain and $N_v=200$ cells in the velocity domain.
-The Poisson equation is solved with a finite difference method on a staggered uniform grid of $N_x=N_\ell+1=101$ points, with periodic or Dirichelet boundary conditions, adopting a stochastic collocation approach^^>\cite{ xiu2010}.
-In all the test we considered uniform uncertainties, that are linked to Legendre polynomials in the Wiener-Askey scheme, see^^>\cite{xiu2002}.
+We restrict to bi-dimensional phase space $(x,v)\in\R\times\R$, for the {sake} of simplicity, however the results hold also in higher-dimensional phase space.
+We reconstruct the densities through {histograms} with $N_\ell=100$ cells in the spatial domain and $N_v=200$ cells in the velocity domain.
+The Poisson equation is solved with a finite difference method on {a uniform grid} of $N_x=N_\ell+1=101$ points, with periodic or Dirichelet boundary conditions {\cite{Sonnendrucker2013}}, adopting a stochastic collocation approach^^>\cite{ xiu2010}.
+In all the test we considered uniform uncertainties, that are linked to Legendre polynomials in the Wiener-Askey scheme, see^^>\cite{xiu2002}. {The details of the initial sampling techniques are presented in Appendix \ref{appendix}.}

 First we consider the linear and nonlinear Landau damping, then we check the spectral convergence of the scheme and we investigate another standard plasma test, the two stream instability, both in linear and nonlinear case.
 In the end, we investigate the hydrodynamic limit of the model with the standard Sod shock tube test.